attestate/kiwistand/CONVENTIONS.md

 - Always make chirurgical changes.
 Never try to improve any of the surrounding code, just make the intented change and minimize the change set.
+- Avoid regressions at all costs.
+If unsure about what to prioritize then take the top five options and rank them based on their impact versus their risk of introducing a regression.

 ## 1. JavaScript/ES Style